james-jw/xq-promise/README.md

 ##### Multiple Callbacks per event

-Additionally, multiple callbacks can be attached to each of one of the 4 events.
+Additionally, multiple callbacks can be attached to each of the 4 events.
 For example:
 ```xquery
 (: same $req, etc.. from above :)
 let $extract-links := function ($res) { $res//a }